Activity Introduction

 Learning intentions:

-• Students recognise the difference between native plants and exotic plants
+• learn about transpiration and the differences between Australian native and exotic plants

 Year 5 Science: